 The Mega Evolution of Gen III's Water starter, Mega Swampert is a highly anticipated Mega Pokémon.
 Swampert is already a valuable Pokémon that has been featured in many events, including Community Day.
 It's a Water and Ground type, meaning it's a rare Water type that resists Electric type moves.
-Once Mega Evolved, Swampert will beat out Mega Blastoise for the best Water type Mega Pokémon and it will come close to Mega Garchomp as far as Ground type Mega's go.
-This is a Mega Raid you will want to prioritize to stock up on Mega Energy while available.

 The best option for Mega Pokémon in this fight is Mega Venusaur.
 A Poison and Grass type, it has no weaknesses Mega Swampert can exploit and it resists Water type damage.
 Given Grass is Swampert's only weakness, Mega Venusaur also requires no coordination with the raid party to make the most of its same type Mega Boost.
 Vine Whip and Frenzy Plant are the ideal moves for Mega Venusaur to know in this raid.

 While they will not perform as well, the following Mega Evolved Pokémon can also work for this raid:

 Mega Swampert is a Water and Ground type capable of dealing Water, Ground, and Poison type damage.
 Its only weakness is Grass type damage, but it's a double weakness, making this one of the easier Mega Raids.